chatbotde/assignment-1-667/flight_sim_part1/README.txt

 =================================

-This folder contains a **self‑contained, modular** implementation of the Flight Simulator part of your assignment.
+This folder contains a **self‑contained, modular** implementation of the Flight Simulator part of  assignment.
 It follows the guidelines:

 1) Free language: **Python 3** (uses only stdlib + numpy).
 2) Modular files (one module per requirement) with preamble docstrings.